ohkrahul/TaskTracker/README.md

 # TaskTracker

-A full-stack MERN application for managing and tracking tasks with user authentication, filtering, and status management.
+A full-stack MERN application for managing and tracking tasks with user authentication, filtering, search functionality, and comprehensive status management.

 ## 🚀 Features

 - **User Authentication**: Secure login and registration with JWT
 - **Task Management**: Create, read, update, and delete tasks
 - **Status Tracking**: Mark tasks as pending, in-progress, or completed
+- **Search Functionality**: Filter tasks by title in real-time
 - **Task Filtering**: Filter tasks by their status
+- **Client-Side Routing**: Seamless navigation between views
+- **Detailed Task Views**: Dedicated pages for viewing and editing task details
 - **Responsive Design**: Works on mobile, tablet, and desktop

 ## 🛠️ Tech Stack

 ### Frontend
 - **React.js**: UI components and state management
-- **React Router**: Navigation and routing
+- **React Router**: Client-side routing and navigation
 - **Tailwind CSS**: Styling and responsive design
 - **Axios**: API requests to the backend